Project Schedule Analysis and Optimization

-There are different project schedule analysis quality checks developed by different Agencies for their projects.
-Some of these checks are applicable to any schedule, others are project need- and type-specific.
+There are different project schedule analysis quality checks.
+And these belong to different Agencies for their projects.
+Some of these checks can apply to any schedule.
+But, others are project need- and type-specific.

 Project schedule model should cover everything needed to achieve project goals.

-In the detailed schedules project activities should meet the following requirements.
+In the in-depth schedules project activities should meet the following requirements.

-- An activity must be performed by a certain resource crew.
-If some part of an activity requires other resources than another part, then this activity must be divided into two or more activities.
+- An activity must have a certain resource crew.
+If some part of an activity requires other resources than another part, then this activity should have two or more activities.

 - Then, activity work volume unit must be the same for every part of an activity.